 Physics play an important role in the game: by running into special "material changers", your ball can assume one of three different materials, each of them having a different weight:

 - Paper: Being the lightest has its privileges - you can zoom easily across pits, make use of floor fans, and climb steep slopes - but your journey will be brutally interrupted when you come across any sort of obstacle, since you won't be able to push it out of the way.
-Incidentally, it's rough composition also makes slower than the other 2 ball materials.
+Its rough composition also makes it slower than the other two ball materials.

-- Stone: The heaviest one, and thus some gaps and slopes are impassable for it - but it can push heavy objects such as bridges, switches or other stone balls which inexplicably happen to lie around and block your way.
+- Stone: The heaviest one.
+Due to its weight, some gaps and slopes are impassable for it - but it can push heavy objects such as bridges, switches, or other stone balls.

 This game shows examples of:

-- Floating Platforms: Not all.
+- Floating Platforms: Many of the platforms are floating in mid-air, but not all.
 Some are set up on incredibly long poles that seem to reach down hundreds of kilometres onto the planet in the void below.

 - Flying Saucer: Pops up in the ending.